Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 No matter how well you break down the costs of the job in your electrician invoice template Excel sheet, if you don’t provide payment information clearly, you put your revenue at risk.

-An electric bill invoice template is a great place to explain your payment terms.
+An electric bill invoice template is a great place to explain your prices and payment terms.
 It ensures that your customer has all of the information they need in one place.

 Your payment terms typically include the date payment is due or how much time your customer has to make payment upon receipt of the invoice.